joelshep/JLisp/README.md

 # JLISP - A LISP interpreter and REPL

+Greenspun's Tenth Rule: Any sufficiently complicated C or Fortran program contains an ad hoc, informally-specified, bug-ridden, slow implementation of half of Common Lisp.

 ## Introduction

 JLISP is a LISP interpreter and REPL (Read-Evaluate-Print-Loop), implemented in Java.